aws-samples/aws-end-to-end-iot-amplify-demo/README.md

 14. Give the policy a name and click “Advanced mode”

-15. Click in the “Add statements” box and add the following code, replacing ACCOUNT_ID and REGION with your account ID and region (also replace ESP32 with the name of your device if you used a different name).
+15. Click in the “Add statements” box and add the following code, replacing ACCOUNT_ID, REGION, SUBSCRIPTION_TOPIC_NAME, and PUBLISH_TOPIC_NAME with your account ID, Region, and topic names.
 ```JSON
 {
   "Version": "2012-10-17",